 2. Efforts to encourage the development of parenting skills.

-3. The communication to parents of techniques designed to assist the child's learning experience in the home.
+3. Communicating to parents techniques that are designed to assist the child's learning experience in the home.

 4. Efforts to encourage access to community and support services for children and families.

-5. The promotion of communication between the school and parents concerning school programs and the academic progress of the parents' children.
+5. Promoting communication between the school and parents concerning school programs and the academic progress of the parents' children.

 6. Identifying opportunities for parents to participate in and support classroom instruction at the school.